Do you know when to use caulk or grout? It's all about figuring out what's different as you go!

 Grouting:

-- Use a rubber float to press grout into the spaces between tiles.
+- Use a rubber float to put grout into the spaces between the tiles.

 Caulking: